winash1618/minitalk/README.md

       - Positive value: Returned to parent or caller.
 The value contains process ID of newly created child process.
     - wait system call : wait(), A call to wait() blocks the calling process until one of its child processes exits or a signal is received.
 After child process terminates, parent continues its execution after wait system call instruction.
 For more details : https://www.geeksforgeeks.org/wait-system-call-c/
  - A signal is a software generated interrupt that is sent to a process by the OS because of when user press ctrl-c or another process tell something to this process.
 There are fix set of signals that can be sent to a process. signal are identified by integers.
 Signal number have symbolic names.
 For example:
+ - The signal() function does not block other signals when the current handler’s execution is under process.
+At the same time, the sigaction function can block other signals until the current handler has returned.
 ```
   #define SIGHUP  1   /* Hangup the process */
   #define SIGINT  2   /* Interrupt the process */